 Without further ado, let’s check out some gear.

 At 28L, the North Face Borealis Pack is large enough to work for short trips but small enough to work for everyday carry.
 So, you can toss it in the car and drive to the next city over or sling it over your shoulder and hit the trails by your house.
 It has a solid amount of organization for all of your gear, including a fleece-lined pocket specially designed for your sunglasses or phone.
 But the harness system is truly where this pack shines.
 It features thick, dense padding for comfort as well as air channels and mesh for breathability.
 Plus, it has a sternum strap and a removable harness system for extra support.
-And it’s available in a women’s focused fit, which will be more comfortable for bodies with smaller torsos and narrower shoulders.See Details & Buying Options
+And it’s available in a women’s focused fit, which will be more comfortable for bodies with smaller torsos and narrower shoulders.See Full Review & Buying Options

 A waistpack is a great tool to have for all those close-to-home adventures when you don’t want or need to lug an entire backpack around.
 We’re digging this waistpack from REI, which has a DWR coating to repel water and is the perfect size.
 It has enough room for all of the essentials—wallet, phone, keys, snacks—but isn’t overly bulky or heavy.
 Plus, it has a secret back pocket for those items you don’t want to lose—passport, cash, love letter to your crush, etc. And, let’s be real, the square pattern and subdued colorways—particularly the Marsala color—just embody fall.See Details & Buying Options